Zucchini Pizza Crust

 Much like my famous homemade pizza dough recipe and our whole wheat pizza dough, this zucchini pizza crust is easy to make!
 You don’t even have to let it rise if you are short on time (although it is the best when it rises once)!
 I’ll walk through this recipe with you step-by-step to ensure your zucchini pizza making success!
 Let’s get started!

 The first step in making this zucchini pizza crust recipe is proofing the yeast.
-Please note, only combine 1/2 cup of water with the yeast and sugar.
-The other 1/2 cup water needs to be blended with the zucchini!
-Let the mixture sit for 5-10 minutes to proof while you prepare the rest of the ingredients!
+Please note, only combine half of the water with the yeast and sugar.
+The other half of the water needs to be blended with the zucchini.

 Next, combine the blended zucchini mixture with the proofed yeast mixture and stir gently to combine until the mixture is homogenous (uniform throughout).